yitsheyzeus/thebook_src/the_matrix_is_indexed.md

 America, Amerigo, Amish, Amon-Ra, I AM

 ##[Run, Ran, Lamb and Lam.](the_lamb_of_god.html)
 Iran, well...
 I suppose we Koran.
 ImRan because of it, and that's the story of how I found out the *"Lamb of God"* isLam.
-It's all about a Revelation received *on the run*, even Metroid's Sammas Aran agrees, cheat code: "Justin Bailey."
+It's all about a Revelation received *on the run*, even Metroid's Sammas Aran agrees, famous cheat code: "Justin Bailey."

 ##It's elementary, my dear What-son?
 ###Hg